MantasVa/AuthorizationMicroservice/README.md

 - Clone this repository
 - Build the solution using Visual Studio, or on the command line with **dotnet build**.
-- Run the iocubebackend.API project.
+- Run the AuthorizationMicroservice.API project.
 The API will start up on http://localhost:3002 with **dotnet run**.
 - Use an HTTP client like Postman or Fiddler to GET http://localhost:3002.

 # 4. Architecture overview

-ioCubeBackend project uses onion architecture [more about here](https://www.codeguru.com/csharp/csharp/cs_misc/designtechniques/understanding-onion-architecture.html#:~:text=Onion%20Architecture%20is%20based%20on,on%20the%20actual%20domain%20models.).
+AuthorizationMicroservice project uses onion architecture [more about here](https://www.codeguru.com/csharp/csharp/cs_misc/designtechniques/understanding-onion-architecture.html#:~:text=Onion%20Architecture%20is%20based%20on,on%20the%20actual%20domain%20models.).
 Project structure: